 Where: The Museum is situated on the outskirts of the city, in Bydgoszcz Industrial Park.
 It can be easily accessed by car.
 Passing through the gate, you will see signs which will guide you to the destination.
-Tourist can also use public transport.
-Bus no. 68 runs twice a day to the Exploseum (before guided tours at 9:30 am and 12:30 pm).
+Tourist can also use public transport (bus no. 68E).

 NOTE!
 Before arriving at the Exploseum, please schedule the time of the visit by phone (tel. +48 883 366 056).